FAQs

 Can I add non-organics to my Bokashi? i.e. paper, compostable plastics?

-it is best to keep these aside to use as a 'brown' to mix with your finished Bokashi when emptying into your outdoor compost or burying in your garden.
+It is best to keep these aside to use as a 'brown' to mix with your finished Bokashi when emptying into your outdoor compost or burying in your garden.

 Home compostable packaging products are not necessary to make quality compost so these can be left out of your Bokashi and compost.
 There is also a chance that the chemical additives in home compostable packaging (even if certified) are harmful to the soil when they breakdown.
 Kaicycle have a great explanation on their rationale for not accepting any forms of packaging in their compost services.